 - Center a mirror or painting horizontally over your bed.
 For best results, use one that is two to twelve inches shorter than the width of the bed.

-Creating your master bedroom retreat is a project that you can enjoy before, during and after it's done.
-From inspiration to the perfect paint to the right furniture, we can make your dream master bedroom come to life.
+Creating your primary bedroom retreat is a project that you can enjoy before, during and after it's done.
+From inspiration to the perfect paint to the right furniture, we can make your dream primary bedroom come to life.
 The Home Depot delivers online orders when and where you need them.